Clock Tower 3: Plot

-The story of Clock Tower 3 is set in London in 2003.
-Alyssa Hamilton is a 14-year-old girl who has been living at a boarding school for three years.
-Her mother, Nancy, sent her there after her grandfather, Dick, disappeared.
-The game begins with Alyssa receiving a letter from her mother telling her to go into hiding until after her fifteenth birthday.
-Alarmed, Alyssa decides to go against her mother's wishes and return home.
-When she arrives at the boarding house in which they live, her mother is absent, and the only person there is a man called "The Dark Gentleman".
-Determined to find her mother, Alyssa explores her mother's room.
-Suddenly, Frédéric Chopin's Fantaisie-Impromptu begins to play with no apparent source, and Alyssa is transported back in time to the streets of London during World War II.
+In London in 2003, 14-year-old Alyssa Hamilton, sent to a boarding school by her mother Nancy after the disappearance of her grandfather Dick three years earlier, receives a letter from her mother telling her to go into hiding until after her fifteenth birthday.
+Alarmed, Alyssa decides to go against her mother's wishes and returns to their boarding house where she meets the mysterious Dark Gentleman but no sign of her mother.
+While searching for her, Alyssa suddenly hears piano music from an unknown source and is transported back in time to the London streets during World War II.

 She enters a tailor shop where she witnesses the murder of a young girl by a man wielding a sledgehammer.
-Eventually, Alyssa is able to piece together what happened: May Norton was killed on Christmas Eve 1942 by Sledgehammer, a stonecutter who went on a killing spree before being caught and executed.
+Eventually, Alyssa is able to piece together what happened: May Norton, a 12-year-old pianist, was killed on Christmas Eve 1942 by Sledgehammer, a stonecutter who went on a killing spree before being caught and executed.
 Alyssa comes to realise that she must free May's spirit, which is trapped on Earth, by giving her her father's pocket watch.
 On her way to do so, she is confronted by Sledgehammer, whom she destroys.
 She then gives the watch to May's spirit, reuniting her with her father.
 At that moment, Alyssa faints and wakes up back in the boarding house.
 She explores the house further with her friend, Dennis Owen, and learns more about her past: the girls in her family are known as "Rooders", young women with supernatural powers.
 Rooders are the sworn enemies of "Entities", beings which can infect innocent humans and drive them to acts of murder, at which point the human becomes a "Subordinate".
 Rooder powers peak at the age of fifteen, and wane afterward, disappearing completely by the age of twenty.